GoogleChrome/developer.chrome.com/site/en/docs/handbook/how-to/add-an-event/index.md

 ### Sessions

-There are two types of session: participant and speaker.The sample event(`site/en/meet-the-team/events/_example/`) contains examples of both.
+There are two types of session: participant and speaker.
+The sample event(`site/en/meet-the-team/events/_example/`) contains examples of both.

 ### Filters